yapishu/WebhookEmailer/README.md

 ## Introduction

 This is my project to connect [BTCPay Server](https://github.com/btcpayserver/btcpayserver), [SendGrid](https://sendgrid.com/), and simple database management.
+The first two versions of this were a shell script and webhook configuration, this is a Python- and Docker-ized version with additinoal functionality.

-This will allow you to collect payment from BTCPay, and automatically trigger an email with a planet code to the email submitted by the customer after payment is confirmed.
-This repo contains the webhook configuration, and the shell script that it triggers.
-This configuration assumes you are running the webhook on the host device running the Docker container, but you don't have to.
+This script will allow you to collect payment from BTCPay, and automatically trigger an email with a planet code to the email submitted by the customer after payment is confirmed.
+This repo contains a dockerized Flask script.
+This configuration assumes you are running the container on the host device running the Docker container, but you don't have to.

 You need to have a SendGrid account with a validated email, API key, and [dynamic template](https://mc.sendgrid.com/dynamic-templates) -- you get 100 emails/day with a free account.
 You will also need to provide it with a CSV of planets & codes, but a test set is included.
+Delete `db.sq3` to clear the state.

 ## Configuration